 The Legend of the Quatuor Coronati

-The Lodge takes its name from the Four Crowned Martyrs or ‘Quatuor Coronati’ – the traditional patron saints of stone masons and the building trades more generally who were venerated in medieval times.
+QC Lodge takes its name from the Four Crowned Martyrs or ‘Quatuor Coronati’ – the traditional patron saints of stone masons and the building trades more generally, who were venerated in medieval times.
 ‘Coronati’ can be translated as ‘crowned ones’ and refers to their martyrdom.